vedantwpatil/FocusFrame/README.md

 # Focus Frame

 This program captures screen recording and will be able to add high quality smooth zoom animations on click as well as record high quality video.
+I began writing this in go to get a better handle on the more advanced features of go.
+Python was another consideration for this project however the performance of the video encoding was a major consideration and was thought to be a lot slower so I avoided that.
+Finally I found out later that being able to create one single executable in go would ensure high usability on multiple platforms and that was an additional nice touch.

 ## Project Timeline